Complete Neural Networks for Complete Euclidean Graphs: Euclidean Graph Isomorphism Tests

+To test whether two graphs $\G$ and $\G'$ are isomorphic, the $k$-WL test computes the corresponding colorings $ \mathbf{C}_{\G}$ and $ \mathbf{C}_{\G'}$ for some chosen $T$.
+If $\mathbf{C}_{\G} \neq \mathbf{C}_{\G'}$ then $\G$ and $\G'$ are guaranteed not to be isomorphic, whereas if $\mathbf{C}_{\G} = \mathbf{C}_{\G'}$, then $\G$ and $\G'$ may either be isomorphic or not, and the test does not, in general, provide a decisive answer for combinatorial graphs.
+It is known that this test can distinguish a strictly larger class of combinatorial graphs for every strict increase in the value of k, i.e. it is a strict hierarchy of tests in terms of distinguishing power \cite{CaiFuererImmerman1992, grohe2017descriptive}.
+We note that in the literature some may refer to the above test as $k$-\textit{Folklore}-WL, e.g. \cite{morris2018weisfeiler}.

+\paragraph{Vanilla-$k$-WL tests} As a first step from a combinatorial to a Euclidean setting, we identify each point cloud $X=(x_1,\ldots,x_n)\in \RR^{d \times n} $ with a complete graph on $n$ vertices, wherein each edge $\left(i,j\right)$ is endowed with the weight $w_{ij}(X)=\langle x_i,x_j \rangle$.
+We name such a graph a \textit{Euclidean graph}.
+Similarly to $k$-WL for combinatorial graphs, $k$-WL for Euclidean graphs maintains a coloring of the $k$-tuples of vertices.
+However, the initial color of each $k$-tuple $\mathbf{i}$ is not a discrete label as in the combinatorial case, but rather a $k\times k$ matrix of continuous features, which represent all edge weights $w_{ij} $ corresponding to pairs of indices from $\mathbf{i}$.
+We will call the $k$-WL test defined by this initial coloring the \textbf{vanilla $k$-WL} test.
+This test is invariant by construction to reflections, rotations, and permutations.
+We note that our definition of the vanilla $k$-EWL test via inner products follows that of \cite{lim2022sign}.
+Another popular, and essentially equivalent, formulation, uses distances instead.

+\paragraph{$k$-EWL tests} An inherent limitation of the Vanilla-1-EWL test is that no pairwise Euclidean information is passed, yielding it rather uninformative.
+Indeed, \cite{pozdnyakov2022incompleteness} proposed a Euclidean analog of the $1$-WL test, where the update rule $\mathbf{C}_{(\mathbf{t+1})}(i)$ \eqref{eq:mpnn} is replaced with

-The motivation in \cite{gcnn} in considering this test is that many distance-based symmetry-preserving networks for point clouds are in fact a realization of this test, though they use $\embed$ functions that are continuous, defined globally on $\mathbb{R}^{3 \times n}$, and in general may assign the same value to different multisets.
-Consequently, the separation power of these architectures is at most that of $\Fone$ with discrete hash functions.
-We note that continuous multiset functions \emph{can} be used to construct architectures with the separation power of geometric isomorphism tests.
-This will be discussed in Section~\ref{sec:architectures}.
+We call this test the \textbf{$1$-EWL} test.
+This formulation is motivated by the fact that many symmetry-preserving networks for point clouds are in fact a realization of it, though they use $\embed$ functions that are continuous and, in general, may assign the same value to different multisets.
+Consequently, the separation power of these architectures is at most that of $1$-EWL with discrete injective hash functions.
+Moreover, the separation power will be equivalent if continuous injective multiset functions are used for embedding, as we discuss in the proceeding sections.

+The $1$-EWL test strengthens the Vanilla-$1$-EWL test by allowing the messages passed to a node in each step to contain not only previous colorings but also geometric information in the form of pairwise distances.
+More generally, we shall use the term \textbf{$k$-EWL} to refer to tests that follow the Euclidean $k$-WL paradigm, but incorporate geometric invariants into the message-passing procedure.
+In particular, for point clouds with dimension $3$, we define the $2$-SEWL test (`SE' for \emph{Special Euclidean}) by replacing the update step of \eqref{eq:mpnn} with